Growing up in Central PA, the

 I had a hot spot on my left foot so a volunteer gave me some duct tape and I was good to go.
 A funny thing happened at this checkpoint, I sat down on a metal folding chair (the kind you might see in a school or church) to take off my shoe and the chair sunk about six inches into the mud.
 (Oh well, I thought it was funny.
 Guess ya' had to be there) Janice made a plan to meet me with dry socks at the next checkpoint and I was back on the trail.
 I was in no way assured that I was doing the right thing by continuing.

 to running consistently.
-As I arrived at that last checkpoint it was getting dark and with 13
+As I arrived at that last checkpoint it was getting

 more miles to go I again suggested calling it a day.
 Again, Janice was having none of it.
 At this